-In air combat, Cubic was the initial developer and supplier of Air Combat Maneuvering Instrumentation (ACMI) capability during the Vietnam War, which provides advanced live training to fighter pilots around the world.
+In air combat, Cubic was the initial developer and supplier of Air Combat Maneuvering Instrumentation (ACMI) capability during the Vietnam War, which provides advanced live training to fighter pilots of the U.S. military and allies around the world.
 The ACMI product line has progressed through five generations of technologies and capabilities.
 The latest generation, the P5 ACMI, provides advanced air combat training capability to the U.S. Air Force, Navy and Marine Corps, and has solidified Cubic's market leading position.
 We have been awarded a series of contracts to produce and enhance ACMI for the F-35 Joint Strike Fighter.
-We have also developed a broad international base for this product, particularly in Asia Pacific and the Middle East.
+In May 2016, Cubic and its industry partners were selected by the U.S. Air Force Research Laboratory for Warfighter Readiness and Training Research to develop technologies for next-generation readiness capabilities.
+We have also developed a broad international base for our ACMI product, particularly in Asia Pacific and the Middle East.
 In addition to procuring the ACMI training system, many nations also rely on Cubic for on-site operations and maintenance support.